-Backlog for the Brooks Semiconductor Solutions Group segment offerings totaled approximately \$127 million as of September 30, 2019 as compared to approximately \$124 million at September 30, 2018.
-Backlog for the Brooks Semiconductor Solutions Group segment includes all purchase orders for which our customers have scheduled delivery, regardless of the expected delivery date, and consists principally of orders for products and service agreements.
-Substantially all of this backlog consists of orders scheduled to be delivered within the next 12 months.
+Backlog for the Brooks Life Sciences Products segment offerings totaled \$92 million as of September 30, 2020, as compared to approximately \$51 million at September 30, 2019.
+Backlog for the Brooks Life Sciences Products segment includes all purchase orders for which customers have scheduled delivery, regardless of the expected delivery date, and consists of orders for products and service agreements.

-Backlog for the Brooks Life Sciences segment offerings totaled \$303 million as of September 30, 2019 as compared to approximately \$273 million at September 30, 2018.
-Backlog for the Brooks Life Sciences segment includes all purchase orders for which customers have scheduled delivery, regardless of the expected delivery date, and consists of orders for products and service agreements.
+Backlog for the Brooks Life Sciences Services segment offerings totaled \$235 million as of September 30, 2020, as compared to approximately \$252 million at September 30, 2019.
+Backlog for the Brooks Life Sciences Services segment includes all purchase orders for which customers have scheduled delivery, regardless of the expected delivery date, and consists of orders for products and service agreements.
 In addition, it includes estimated revenue for future services related to our BioStorage business for which contracts have been secured.
 Final revenue realized will vary based on volumes, prices, duration, and other factors.
 Storage contracts vary in length of time, with some being short term and some indefinite.
 We include the estimated value for time periods in the contract up to a maximum of 5 years.